What is a temperature data logger? What do you need to know when looking for the right version for you? Dive into this and more right here.

 A USB data logger has to be taken out manually from the cooling equipment and then connected to a computer in order to view and analyze the temperature data.
 This process interrupts production and operations since it requires the original USB data logger to be replaced with another data logger during the period it is taken out.
 Meanwhile, a wired data logger, which has high usage in Pharma and Pharmaceutical industries, requires a USB cable to connect to the PC.

 One cable is needed for each location when downloading and analyzing the temperature data.

 USB data logger (fourtec Microlite)

 Eupry WiFi Data Logger

-The Eupry WiFi Data Logger is a leading solution in the Pharma & Pharmaceutical industries, due to its high level of efficiency, time saving in operations and cost effectiveness in monitoring and support.
-The monitoring, alarming and reporting solutions for refrigerators and freezers that come when acquiring Eupry WiFi Data loggers, reduces the risk of losing temperature sensitive material and helps ensure regulatory compliance.
+The quick version: The Eupry WiFi Data Logger is a leading solution in the Pharma & Pharmaceutical industries, due to its high level of efficiency, time-saving in operations, and cost-effectiveness in monitoring and support.

 The monitoring, alarming, and reporting solutions for refrigerators and freezers, which are a part of the package when acquiring Eupry WiFi Data loggers, reduce the risk of losing temperature-sensitive material and help ensure regulatory compliance.

 We are a group of temperature compliance enthusiasts — and we are here to help.